Structure around $p\bar{p}$ threshold in $J/\psi$ radiative decays: Introduction

-In the previous paper \cite{Dai:2018tlc}, the $N\bar{N}$ final state interactions (FSI)\footnote{For different approaches implementing FSI, see e.g. Refs.\cite{Dai:2012pb,Dai:2014zta,Yao:2020bxx}. } have been included.
-The strategy is establishing a two-step process, $\Jp\to\gamma N\bar{N}\to\gamma \eta'\pi^+\pi^-$, where the distorted-wave Born approximation (DWBA) is used to implement FSI of $N\bar{N}$.
+In the previous paper \cite{Dai:2018tlc}, the $N\bar{N}$ final-state interactions (FSI)\footnote{For different approaches implementing FSI, see e.g. Refs.\cite{Dai:2012pb,Dai:2014zta,Yao:2020bxx}. } have been included to study the structure around $p\bar{p}$ threshold in the process of $\Jp\to\gamma\eta'\pi^+\pi^-$.
+The strategy is following a two-step process, $\Jp\to\gamma N\bar{N}\to\gamma \eta'\pi^+\pi^-$, with the quantum number of $N\bar{N}$ being $^1S_0$.
+The distorted-wave Born approximation (DWBA) is used to implement FSI of $N\bar{N}$.
 The underlying physics behind the first process $\Jp\to\gamma N\bar{N}$ is following the experimental measurements of anomalous energy-dependent behavior near the $p\bar{p}$ threshold in $\Jp\to\gamma N\bar{N}$.
 See, e.g., Ref.~\cite{BES:2003aic}, where there is an apparent threshold enhancement near the $p\bar{p}$ threshold in the decay of $\Jp\to\gamma p\bar{p}$ as observed by BES collaboration.
-Echoing these measurements, some theoretical models do find that the structure around $p\bar{p}$ threshold in $M_{\eta'\pi^+\pi^-}$ invariant mass spectrum of $\Jp\to\gamma\eta'\pi^+\pi^-$ is caused by the intermediate $N\bar{N}$ re-scattering~\cite{Kang:2015yka,Dai:2018tlc}, while no resonance pole is found in the $^1S_0$ partial wave.
+Echoing these measurements, some theoretical models do find that the structure around $p\bar{p}$ threshold discovered in $\eta'\pi^+\pi^-$ invariant mass spectrum of $\Jp\to\gamma\eta'\pi^+\pi^-$ and/or the cross section of electron-positron annihilation into multipions is caused by the intermediate $N\bar{N}$ rescattering~\cite{Kang:2015yka,Dai:2018tlc}, while no resonance pole is found in the $^1S_0$ partial wave.

 Recently, BESIII collaboration performed the latest measurements on $\Jp\to\gamma\eta'\pi^+\pi^-$ again, and the uncertainty of the $\eta'\pi^+\pi^-$ invariant mass spectrum has been reduced near the $p\bar{p}$ threshold ~\cite{Ablikim2022}.
-Thus, it would be necessary to include these new data sets and update the research of Ref.~\cite{Dai:2018tlc}.
-Also, in the previous work, only one cut-off (R=0.9~fm) was considered, and it is essential to check whether the structure is stable with different cut-offs.
+Thus, it would be necessary to include these new datasets and update the research of Ref.~\cite{Dai:2018tlc}.
+Also, there are clear structures around $p\bar{p}$ threshold in the measurements of the processes of $\Jp\to\gamma3(\pi^+\pi^-)$ and $\Jp\to\gamma K_S^0K_S^0\eta$.
+If the structure is caused by the $N\bar{N}$ threshold behavior, the DWBA method discussed above should give a compatible data description.
+Thus we will include all these processes and give a systematic discussion.
+Further, in the previous work, only one cutoff (R=0.9~fm) was considered, and it is essential to check whether the structure is stable with different cutoffs.